peteS-UK/EvoSabre-DAC-PCP/readme.md

 python3 /home/tc/oled4pcp_4.py OLED=SSD1322
 ```

-where OLED= specifies the OLED device name.
+#### OLED=

+This options is required and OLED= specifies the section in oled4pcp.cfg which matches your OLED.

 There are various other command line options you can specify by editing this user command.

-#### OLED=

-This options is required and specifies the OLED device name, as per luma.oled devices.
-The specified device name must match a section heading in oled4pcp.

 #### LMSIP=